shapeshiftONE/shapeshift-korea/articles/in-progress/FOXChain - Coinbase Cloud.ko.md

-# FOXChain: ShapeShift Partners with Coinbase Cloud
+# FOXChain: ShapeShift, Coinbase Cloud와 파트너십 체결

 ShapeShift DAO is officially beginning to work on FOXChain with the collaborative support of Coinbase Cloud.
 FOXChain will be a data availability network using Tendermint consensus with the goal of hosting blockchain data in a decentralized manner.
 This partnership originated from a proposal by Coinbase Cloud offering expertise in designing, building, and ecosystem development when launching FOXChain.
 Successfully launching networks can be a difficult task and is made easier by collaborating with reliable partners ─ such as Coinbase Cloud.